Choose the city

-Shuttle Drivers: Various establishments, such as hotels, resorts, airports, hire shuttle drivers to transport passengers within a designated area.
-These drivers typically operate vans or minibusses and may not require a CDL.
+Shuttle Drivers: Various establishments, such as hotels, resorts, and airports, hire shuttle drivers to transport passengers within a designated area.
+These drivers typically operate vans or minibuses and may not require a CDL.

 Local Delivery with Sprinter Van, Pickup Truck, or Box Truck: Many local businesses, including retailers and logistics companies, require drivers for delivering goods within a specific region.
 Depending on the vehicle size and weight restrictions, some positions may not require a CDL and can be filled by unlicensed drivers.

 Courier Services: Courier companies often employ unlicensed drivers to handle small package deliveries.
 These roles may involve using personal vehicles or smaller company-owned vehicles for local or regional deliveries.

 It's important to note that the specific requirements for each job can vary depending on the employer, state regulations, and the nature of the work.
 Unlicensed drivers should always ensure they meet the necessary criteria for any position they consider.
 Additionally, it's worth considering that obtaining a CDL can open up additional job opportunities in the trucking industry, especially for roles involving larger commercial vehicles.

 The wages for a driver without a Commercial Driver's License (CDL) can vary depending on several factors, including the type of driving job, location, industry, experience, and the specific employer.
 It's important to note that these figures are approximate and can fluctuate over time.
 Here are some general wage ranges for drivers without a CDL: